Stranger6667/talks/articles/testing-network-interactions-in-python/PITCHME.md

 - The same high-level interface as before
 - A much better internal structure
 - You actually have tests
-- Fixed multiple small bugs
+- Fixed multiple bugs on the way

 ---
 @snap[north]